CodeYourFuture/Module-Data-Groups/Sprint-1/feedback.md

 ## `Sprint-1/fix/median.js`

 When using array methods, it is important to recognise:
-- Does the method mutate the array?
+- Will the method mutate the array?
 - If the method returns an array, is the returned array a new array or the original array?

 For this exercise, we should avoid modifying the original array.